Smallpox & Other Orthopoxvirus-Associated Infections

 Human infections with vaccinia, wild vaccinialike viruses, and cowpox virus are most often self-limited, characterized by localized pustular (and in cowpox, occasionally ulcerative) lesions.
 Fever and other constitutional symptoms may occur briefly after lesions first appear.
 Lesions can be painful and can persist for weeks.
 People who are immunocompromised or who have exfoliative skin conditions (such as eczema or atopic dermatitis) are at higher risk of severe illness or death.

 Mainly supportive, to include hydration, nutritional supplementation, and prevention of secondary infections.
 Vaccinia lesions should remain covered until the scab detaches to diminish chances of spreading virus to other parts of the body or to another person.
-Physicians managing orthopoxvirus infection in a patient who is at high risk for severe outcome (such as a patient who is immunocompromised or has an underlying skin condition) should consult with CDC to explore investigational treatment options (770-488-7100).
+Health care providers managing orthopoxvirus infection in a patient who is at high risk for severe outcome (such as a patient who is immunocompromised or has an underlying skin condition) should consult with CDC to explore investigational treatment options (770-488-7100).
 Investigational use of antivirals could be considered.

 Smallpox vaccine is not recommended for international travelers.
 Smallpox vaccination is recommended only for laboratory workers who handle variola virus (the agent of smallpox) or closely related viruses and health care and public health officials who would be designated first responders in the event of an intentional release of variola virus.
 In addition, members of the US military may be required to receive the vaccine.